qwystal/Run-QR/README.md

 An app for Android to scan QR-Codes and play them.

 ## Description
 This app can scan QR-Codes and play the game within.
 The games have to be in HTML.
+You can find my games here: https://github.com/qwystal/QR-Codes

 This entire project was just a project for school and I'm not really proud of it, as could have done so much more.
 But it's my very first program in Java.